General questions about Yandex StoreDoc

 How can I change the computing resources and storage size for a database cluster?

-The cluster settings update within 30 minutes.
-This period may also include other cluster maintenance activities, such as installing updates.
+The cluster settings will update within 30 minutes.
+This window may also be used for other maintenance tasks, such as installing updates.

-Is database host backup enabled by default?
+Are database host backups enabled by default?

 By default, backups are stored for seven days.

-Clusters remain fully accessible during the backup window.
+Clusters remain fully available during the backup window.

 Can I change the retention period for automatic backups?

-You can set the retention period for automatic backups when creating or modifying a cluster.
+You can set the retention period for automatic backups when creating or updating a cluster.

 What metrics and processes can be monitored?